 Reviewing the Five Best Travel Cards

 What are the best travel cards?
-As there are hundreds of card choices available, it’s easy to get overwhelmed.
+As there are hundreds of card choices available when applying for a credit card, it’s easy to get overwhelmed.
 My goal is to make choosing the no annual fee travel credit cards quick and easy.

 1. Bank of America® Travel Rewards Credit Card